How to add digital signatures to PDFs using Laravel

 In this tutorial, you learned about two methods for adding digital signatures to PDFs in Laravel: Intervention Image for simpler needs, and Nutrient for advanced security and compliance.

-Intervention Image is great for basic image manipulation and adding signatures to PDFs.
-However, it might not cover complex PDF structures and cryptography.
+Intervention Image is great for basic image manipulation and adding visual signatures to PDFs.
+However, it creates image overlays rather than cryptographic signatures, and it might not cover complex PDF structures.

 Nutrient, on the other hand, specializes in secure and compliant digital signatures within PDFs.
 It’s the choice for businesses that demand top-notch security, compliance, and professional document handling.